Learn how to make a super cute rolled pencil case using the Cricut Explore Air 2 and also learn why I am so in love with this machine!

 ROLLED PENCIL CASE TUTORIAL

-My idea for this pencil case was to be able to store some of my Tombow dual brush, rolled them out and in easily and to have full access by being able to look at the colors once played down.
+My idea for this pencil case was to be able to store some of my Tombow dual brush, rolled them out and in easily, and to have full access by being able to look at the colors once they are laying down. (for more pencil case ideas, check this post about cute pencil cases)

 So, of course, the rolled version was the best option!